adamwwilkinson/Obsidian-Vault/Active Leadership/First Impressions.md

 Evaluations are made quickly,
 ![[Pasted image 20230305101201.png]]

-Warmth judgements are made fastest as percieving intent is more important than determing their ability to perform that intent.
+Warmth judgements are made fastest, as perceiving intent is more important than determining their ability to perform that intent.

 ![[Pasted image 20230305101929.png]]